- About Us

 **Remember** Not only can you, as a pet owner, help end the pet overpopulation problem by neutering your pet and therefore give other pets a chance at finding a loving home, but your pet (and you!) will receive many wonderful benefits as well!

-We recommend that puppies and kittens be spayed or neutered at 4-6 months of age.
+We generally recommend that puppies and kittens be spayed or neutered around 6-12 months of age, depending on breed and other considerations.

-We always encourage you to call our staff if you have any additonal questions or would like to schedule an appointment.
+We always encourage you to call our staff if you have any additional questions or would like to schedule an appointment.